-Songs that get millennial women excited!
-Popular tracks everyone can sing along to and enjoy
+[Yutori Generation] Songs that excite women!
+Popular tracks everyone can sing and enjoy together

 Have you ever had the experience where playing a certain song at a girls’ gathering or karaoke party instantly brightens the mood?
 If you’re a woman from the Yutori generation, there are surely songs you used to hum along to that spark both nostalgia and excitement.